 The second Shinzo Abe cabinet inaugurated in December 2012 after Hatoyama, Kan and Noda cabinets of DPJ from September 2009.
 Shinzo Abe resigned from the premiership in September 2020 due to health reason, succeeded by Suge cabinet.
-But Sinzo Abe continued to have significant influence on Japan and world after his resignation.
+But Sinzo Abe continued to have significant influence on Japan and the world after his resignation.

 In the first place, Employment.
 One of the remarkable achievements of Abenomics, particularly for young people will be the decline in unemployment rate, sweeping away the severe job scarcity under the prolonged deflationary economy in the previous periods.
 The unemployment rate fell to between 2 and 3 percentage rage, i.e. natural unemployment rate, virtually achieving full employment.
 Although some divergence exists between industries with the emergence of Covid-19 pandemic in 2020, labor shortage continues to subsist in Japanese economy overall.

 Secondly, National Income/NGDP.
 Although straight away interpretation may be difficult due to decreasing birthrate and aging population, nominal GDP increased during the second Abe cabinet period except in later 2020 affected by Covid-19 pandemic.
 Abenomics works well overcoming the persistent and severe deflation which existed in the previous periods.